nemisj/yield-yield/docs/mocha.md

 # Yield-yield and mocha

-You can run mocha tests and use yield-yield for asynchronouse tests.
+You can run mocha tests and use yield-yield for asynchronous testing.
+Wrap your function inside yield-yield and write code asif it's a normal flow.

 ```javascript
 var sync = require('yield-yield');